linomp/arduino-mqtt-coap-webthing/README.md

 - by sending events with the [CoAP protocol](./coap_version/)
 - by declaring a ["Web Thing"](./webthings_version/) interface, allowing to monitor it via a WebThings Gateway running on a Raspberry Pi

 It was my final project at the Summer School on Enabling Technologies for IIoT by University of Pisa, 2022.
+Check the full 5-page report [here](https://github.com/linomp/arduino-mqtt-coap-webthing/blob/main/Final%20Report.pdf).

 ## Requirements
 ### Hardware: